-All the pictures have been shot in 2016 and 2017 along my journey.
+All pictures were shot in 2016 and 2017 along my journey.
 In the early summer of 2016, I started on a road trip that I had planned with an old friend.
 Jens and I grew up together in Magdeburg, Germany.
 Now we would roam together North America from Canada to the Baja California in Mexico.

 Road Trip Photo Equipment

 If you want the best results in terms of the quality of your pictures, you need a full format camera.
 Those devices are big and bulky, and they draw attention.
-That is the backside of the coin – not to mention that this kind of photo equipment is expensive.
+That is the coin’s backside—not to mention that this kind of photo equipment is expensive.
 I chose a different setup.
 I bought myself the latest GH4 from Panasonic along with a Metabone Speedbooster.

-I have three lenses: 24mm, 50mm, and 85mm made by Canon.
+I have three lenses: 24mm, 50mm, and 85mm, made by Canon.
 The reason for this setup is the ability to shoot footage with it.
 It is a compromise between both worlds of Photography and Filming.
-Even with a smaller sensor, the GH4 is good enough to shot some decent photos.
+The GH4 is good enough to shoot some decent photos even with a smaller sensor.
 As a backup, I have a 25mm f0.95 Voigtländer.

 About Road Trip in New Zealand